all4hurricanes/Kurt-Hansen/README.md

-## Kurt Hansen, Ph.D candidate at the University of Miami
+## Kurt Hansen, Ph.D candidate at the University of Miami Rosenstiel School for Marine and Atmospheric Science (RSMAS)

 **Research**

+	My work is in subseasonal variability and prediction of tropical cyclone activity including MJO-ENSO interactions, evaluation of genesis indices and prediction with NESM, CCSM4 and ECMWF models.

 Identifying Subseasonal Variability Relevant to Atlantic Tropical Cyclone Activity (In Review)

+**Outreach**

+	I am part of Canes on Canes an outreach group at RSMAS, we teach hurricane preparedness and science to a variety of audiences from elementary schools to business professionals.
+Check out a recording of our biggest event [here!](https://www.youtube.com/watch?v=5VKOYdmWM5I)

 You can use the [editor on GitHub](https://github.com/all4hurricanes/KurtHansen/edit/master/README.md) to maintain and preview the content for your website in Markdown files.